 Resist the correction itch

-Ask yourself if correcting a colleague’s pronunciation is helpful just because you think it sounds odd or find it annoying.
-If it’s causing misunderstanding, then yes find a way to address it sensitively but if it’s simply a regional variation or accented variety resist the temptation to impose your version as superior.
+Consider if, when and how to correct your colleague’s pronunciation.
+If it’s causing misunderstanding, find a way to address it sensitively.
+If it’s simply a regional variation or sounds different to how you would say it, resist the temptation to impose your version as the correct one.

 Quiet does not equal incompetent